What to do when your best pizza place starts expanding – remain loyal or find another?

 There was one Vinnie’s (my best) that closed ten years ago and still gets mentioned on Yelp, there is one DiFara, one Sal & Carmine’s (check out the articles), and four Joe’s.
 But Joe’s Carmine Street slices are still good so I recommend trying them, for now.

-The ‘original’ on Carmine Street qualifies as a real pizza joint: no tables, no chairs, no bathroom, long lines (which is the best sign of all, a really long fucking line), no credit, and open ’til 4am.
+The ‘original’ on Carmine Street qualifies as a real pizza joint: no tables, no chairs, no bathroom, no credit, open ’til 4 am, and a really long fucking line.